 7. All fragile decorations and picture frames should be wrapped in Packing Paper or Enviro-Bubble® before being placed in a box.

 How to pack my bathroom

 Packing a bathroom for moving can be tricky because there are a lot of small items, many of which have the potential to spill if they’re not packed correctly.
+With many different-sized boxes for sale, it is best to choose smaller boxes so that items don't shift under too much stacking.
 By effectively using the recommended moving supplies and implementing these tips, your bathrooms can be packed quickly and efficiently.

 1. Remove the lids from all shampoos, lotions and oils, place a piece of Mover’s Wrap over the opening, then put the lid back in place.